 Like many late nineteenth century tiaras, the jewel was convertible.
 It could be taken off its frame and transformed into a fringe necklace and 11 brooches.
 (See how it looks as a necklace here.)
 Before the announcement of her engagement Princess Margaret wore the piece as a necklace.
 For her royal wedding on May 6, 1960, Margaret debuted the dramatic tiara.
 She had it worked into her elaborate chignon with a long silk tulle veil by Claude St. Cyr of Paris flowing from the back.
 The ornate jewel stood out against her minimalist Norman Hartnell silk organza long sleeved wedding dress that didn’t have any of the usual crystal accents found on royal bridal attire.
 Queen Mary’s Diamond Rivière was her only other jewel on the big day.

 After the wedding, Margaret wore the Poltimore tiara on numerous occasions throughout her life including at least once in the bathtub.
 The now famous dip in diamonds was photographed by her husband at the couple’s apartment in Kensington Palace around 1962.
 Margaret had her hair done and was bathing before she got dressed for an evening on the town.
 The often Instagrammed image was seen by the public for the first time in 2006 at an exhibition of Lord Snowdon’s work.

-The exact whereabouts of the Poltimore tiara today are publically unknown.
+The exact whereabouts of the Poltimore tiara today are publicly unknown.
 In order to raise funds to cover exorbitant inheritance taxes, Margaret’s children put the piece up for auction at Christie’s in London on June 13, 2006 along with around 90 other jewels and many of her other personal possessions.
 The tiara sold for £926,400.
 Naturally some thought the royal family should have bought the historic jewel.
 The drama surrounding it is truly worthy of an entire episode of The Crown.